harishvanka/azure_terraform_harishvanka/README.md

 # azure_terraform_harishvanka
-This repository contains Terraform configurations to deploy Azure Infrastructure
+This repository contains Terraform configurations to deploy Azure Infrastructure, and Github Action Pipelines to run these terraform configs.